nikodemus/foolang/README.md

 - Syntactic extensibility.
 Users can define new operators and other syntax extensions.

+- Dynamic bindings in addition to lexical ones provide ability to implement things like context oriented programming and exception mechanisms as libraries.

+- No ambient authority: third-party libraries don't have access to your filesystem and network unless you give it to them.

 ## Implementation Plan

 1. WIP: Bootstrap evaluator written in Rust, supporting the full language.